 Because traditional 401(k) service providers are also fund managers, plan sponsors or participants typically must pay another vendor for advice, at an additional cost.
 The advice fees are then charged on top of fund and administration fees.

 Advice providers often only serve participants in the largest 401(k) plans and advice is typically provided only if participants affirmatively opt in.
-Below is an illustrative fee comparison of how the costs can add up:

 Because Betterment isn’t a fund manager, we are able to choose the best funds available objectively and advise on the most appropriate asset allocation, without bias or conflict towards the funds.